djgroen/flee/docs/fabflee/index.md

 - Integrate with [EasyVVUQ](https://easyvvuq.readthedocs.io/) for uncertainty quantification

 !!! note
     FabFlee is optional.
-If you only want to run flee locally and don't need HPC or ensemble support, you don't need it.
+If you only want to run Flee locally and don't need HPC or ensemble support, you don't need it.

 ---